 Spirometry is a standard test that doctors use to measure how well your lungs are functioning.
 The test works by measuring airflow into and out of your lungs.

 To take a spirometry test, you sit and breathe into a small machine called a spirometer.
-This medical device records the amount of air you breathe in and out and the speed of your breath.
+This medical device records the amount of air you breathe in and out as well as the speed of your breath.

 - other disorders affecting lung function

-They also allow your doctor to monitor chronic lung conditions to check that your current treatment is improving your breathing.
+They also allow your doctor to monitor chronic lung conditions to check whether your current treatment is improving your breathing.

 Spirometry is often done as part of a group of tests known as pulmonary function tests.